This section applies to you if you have ever been registered/licensed to practice in another Canadian jurisdiction (province/territory).

 - Allow two to four weeks to process your application.
 All required documents and forms must be received before an application is reviewed.

-- ARNNL will notify you by email that your application for registration has been approved.
+- CRNNL will notify you by email that your application for registration has been approved.

-- To obtain a license to practice nursing in NL you must apply for initial licensure or membership through MyARNNL before commencing employment, which includes orientation.
+- To obtain a license to practice nursing in NL you must apply for initial licensure or membership through MyCRNNL before commencing employment, which includes orientation.

-Canadian Applicants who practice without a valid practicing license will be subject to an Unauthorized Practice Fee in accordance with ARNNL Bylaw Article II, section 2(C) ($100/shift worked with no maximum) and discipline in accordance with section 21 of the RN Act where the period of practice exceeds 3 shifts from and including the 1st shift.
+Canadian Applicants who practice without a valid practicing license will be subject to an Unauthorized Practice Fee in accordance with CRNNL Bylaw Article III, section 4(A) ($100/shift worked with no maximum) and discipline in accordance with section 21 of the RN Act where the period of practice exceeds 3 shifts from and including the 1st shift.

-Registered Nurses in Newfoundland and Labrador must adhere to the Standards of Practice for Registered Nurses and Canadian Nurses Association Code of Ethics.
-In addition, all RNs wishing to renew a practicing license with ARNNL must complete all components of the ARNNL Continuing Competency Program CCP.
+Registered Nurses in Newfoundland and Labrador must adhere to the Standards of Practice for Registered Nurses and Nurse Practitioners; and Canadian Nurses Association Code of Ethics.
+In addition, all RNs wishing to renew a practicing license with CRNNL must complete all components of the CRNNL Continuing Competency Program CCP.